ANSSI-FR/OVALI/README.md

 - Fix/unfix selection: this action will fix the position of the selected nodes.
 These won't be affected by the physics simulation anymore.
 - Cluster/Uncluster selection: This submenu will display configured clustering actions.
-The clusters will be made using differents parameters exposed below.
+The clusters will be made using different parameters exposed below.
 See advanced configuration for more info.
 - Tag selection: Use it to apply a tag to your selection, or create and apply a new one.
 - Untag selection: Removes the tag (if applied) from the selection.
 - Select tag: Selects all nodes and edges that have a particular tag applied.
 - Shortest path to root: Selects the nodes on the shortest path that goes to the root node (deph=0).
-- Select same type nodes: Selectds all the node that have the same type that the currently selected node.
+- Select same type nodes: Selects all the node that have the same type that the currently selected node.

 ### Search